sahilvadia/WEB-DEV/interview-prep/jsTopics/jsInterviewTopic.md

 youtube chat section with slow mode you only message with-in same time interval

 ## Promise utilities (all, race, allSettled, any)

+### 1. Promise.all()
+- Waits for all promises to fulfill.
+- If any promise rejects, it fails immediately.
+- Use when tasks are independent and you need all results.

+### 2. Promise.race()
+- Resolves/rejects with the first settled promise (fastest one).

+### 3. Promise.allSettled()
+- Waits for all promises to settle (fulfilled or rejected).
+- Returns an array of {status, value | reason}.
+- Use when you want all outcomes regardless of success/failure (e.g., logging).

+### 4. Promise.any()
+- Resolves with the first fulfilled promise.
+- Ignores rejections unless all reject → then returns AggregateError.
+- Use when you need at least one success.

 ## Garbage Collection & Memory Management (WeakMap/WeakSet use cases)